mmistakes/so-simple-theme/_posts/2018-01-07-wordpress-plugin-and-theme-development-using-git-only.md

 ...
 branches:
   only:
-  # Enable Travis hook on tags (it is regular expression for semver tag)*
+  # Enable Travis hook on tags (there is regular expression for semver tag)*
   - "/\\d\\.\\d\\.\\d/"

 # Enable Travis deployment